 The preparation of the financial schedule in accordance with the basis of presentation described in Notes 2, 3, and 4 requires management to make estimates and assumptions that affect the reported amounts of expenses during the reporting period.
-Actual results could differ from those estimates, particularly given the economic disruptions and uncertainties associated with the ongoing COVID-19 pandemic, such differences may be significant.
+Actual results could differ from those estimates.